BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-05-04-top-10-games-in-my-steam-backlog-may-2019.md

 art completes the experience to bring the insect-riddled world of Hollow Knight to life.

-Since its original PC release, its been ported to all the major current generation consoles, and has received near universal acclaim.
+Since its original PC release, it has been ported to all the major current generation consoles, and has received near universal acclaim.
 I'd love to see what it's all about!